jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     Notice that the status for the Ubuntu image is ```Up``` and the status for ```hello-world``` is ```Exited```.

-6. We can start the same ```hello-world``` container by running.
+6. We can start the same ```hello-world``` container by running ```docker start -a <container id>```.
 Use the output from the previous ```docker ps -a``` command to get the ```container id```.
 In my case it is ```2ccb5af5704b``` but yours will be unique.
-Note you only have to specify enough values from the id to be unique across containers running on your machine, in this case I used ```ef5```:
+Note you only have to specify enough values from the id to be unique across containers running on your machine, in this case I used ```2cc```:

     ```
-    docker start  -a 2ccb5af5704b
+    docker start  -a 2cc
     ```

-    This is useful if you are using docker container to run a tool as we are doing in later labs to run the Azure Cli without having to install it on your machine.
+    This is useful if you are using a docker container to run a tool as we are doing in later labs to run the Azure Cli without having to install it on your machine.
 In the case like the cli we would need to be able to run commands so we would include the interactive ```-i``` parameter when running ```docker start```.

 7. We can also re-attach to any running containers.
 Let's re-attach the the running Ubuntu image, add a file, then create a new custom image.
 This will demonstrate how you work with containers and is useful in one off scenarios but not so much in production.
 We will see a better way to modify container contents in a later lab.
-For now this will get you use to working with containers.
+For now this will get you used to working with containers.

     Again, use the output from the previous ```docker ps``` command to get the ```container id```.
 In my case it is ```ef587c7c7b73``` but yours will be unique.